 Dispensers of controlled substances in Maine are required to submit their transactions to SAMHS's data management contractor, Health Information Designs (HID).
-Data must be submitted electronically within one week of dispensing.
-The data must be in ASAP 4.1 format for all transactions involving Schedule II-IV drugs in Maine (as of July 2013, the system will change to ASAP 4.2).
+Data must be submitted electronically within seven (7) days of the controlled substance being dispensed.
+The data must be in ASAP 4.1 format for all transactions involving (Beginning September 1, 2013, data must be in ASAP 4.2 - download the Data Submitters Implementation Guide (ASAP 4.2)

 PMP Online Database

 SAMHS provides a web site to access Prescription Monitoring Program data.
 To obtain this data online, you must first register as a Data Requester.